DNXLabs/DevOps-Interview-Questions/README.md

 #### General Questions

-* Have you used Puppet, Chef or Ansible?
+* Have you used Puppet, Chef, Salt or Ansible?
   * How long have you used it for?
   * Have you used it in production?
 * Describe the size of the environment that you automated (how many servers, small scale or large scale)